Paul Overstreet: Early life

+Career

 Songwriter

 During his songwriting career, primarily in the country genre, Overstreet has written or co-written 27 Top Ten songs.
 During this time, he has won two Grammy Awards and also won ACM and CMA Song of the Year Awards (1987 and 1988).
 Overstreet was named the BMI Songwriter of the Year five straight years, from 1987 to 1991, an achievement on music row that has not been achieved before or since.
 He co-wrote "A Long Line of Love", "Love Can Build a Bridge", and "Forever and Ever, Amen".
 Other well-known hits of recent years he is known for are "She Thinks My Tractor's Sexy" by Kenny Chesney and "Some Beach" by Blake Shelton, which was a Number One hit in 2004.

-Paul Overstreet is best known for writing country songs such as "Forever and Ever, Amen" and "On the Other Hand", both of which were Number Ones for Randy Travis.
+Overstreet is best known for writing country songs such as "Forever and Ever, Amen" and "On the Other Hand", both of which were Number Ones for Randy Travis.
 He also co-wrote "When You Say Nothing at All" which was a Number One hit at the end of 1988 for Keith Whitley, and later a Top Five hit in 1995 for Alison Krauss, and revived later in 1999 by Ronan Keating of Boyzone.
 He is also known for writing the worship song God Is Good All The Time with Don Moen, which has become one of Moen's signature songs.

-In 2019 he partnered with upcoming singer/songwriter Marcus King to write the song Beautiful Stranger.